rethree/object-satisfies/README.md

 })(scenario);
 ```

-...however, if validation of explicitly typed scenario object against a spec is performed one needs
+...however, if validation of explicitly typed "scenario object" against a spec is performed one needs
 to make sure the former is a superset (key-wise) of the latter, optional properties do count.
 To fix the
 compilation error caused by the piece of code above following type definition would need to be
 provided.